Interpretable and Explainable Logical Policies via Neurally Guided Symbolic Abstraction: Background

 \textbf{Differentiable Forward Reasoning} is a data-driven approach of reasoning in FOL~\citep{Russel09}.
 In forward reasoning, given a set of facts and a set of rules, new facts are deduced by applying the rules to the facts.
-Differentiable forward reasoning~\citep{Evans18,shindo2023alphailp} is a differentiable implementation of the forward reasoning with fuzzy operations.
+Differentiable forward reasoning~\citep{Evans18,shindo2023alphailp} is a differentiable implementation of the forward reasoning with tensor-based differentiable operations.